How to perform Amazon competitor research

 You can improve your listings and beat your competition all at once by following this guide, because competitor research is about so much more than just optimising your listings, it can also dictate your marketing and business model.

-The benefits of conducting competitor research
+The benefits of conducting competitor research for Amazon

 When you first set up on Amazon, after all, you won’t have any reviews, and research shows that customers don’t often buy items that have less than a three star rating.
 As a new business, this can unfortunately disadvantage you, as you won’t have any reviews yet.
 This is where Amazon is selling features like the early reviewer program, and where it offers your customers an incentive to review their new product.